 A below bench microwave cabinet is another great space-saving option.
 A big benefit of this placement is the microwave is less visible in an open room layout.
 It keeps the microwave off the benchtop and is also user-friendly – easy to access and not too low either.

-As for all design decisions, it’s your house and your personal considerations directly affect these conversations.
+As for all kitchen design decisions, it’s your house and your personal considerations directly affect these conversations.

 Do you have very young children?
 Do you have trouble bending down?